XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/clustering.md

+---
+html: clustering.html
+parent: the-rippled-server.html
+blurb: Run rippled servers in a cluster to share the load of cryptography between them.
+---
 # Clustering

 If you are running multiple `rippled` servers in a single datacenter, you can configure those servers into a cluster to maximize efficiency.
 Running your `rippled` servers in a cluster provides the following benefits: